Process-generated fume and gas

 The practical review is normally where teams get value.
 It connects the paperwork to the actual task.

-List the supplied products and the process-generated hazards that are relevant to the task, then review the product information and what the work itself produces.
+List the supplied products and process-generated hazards that are relevant to the task, then connect the SDS details, COSHH register, and what the work itself produces.

 Think about inhalation, skin contact, eye contact, accidental contamination, and whether exposure changes with the location or duration of the work.